jbatson5/SCALE-test/docs/MAVRIC.rst

 mesh representation of the forward source.

-If macromaterials are used (“mmTolerance<1”) and the adjoint source is limited to a particular material, the amount of adjoint source in a mesh voxel will be weighted by the material amount in that voxel.
+If macromaterials are used (“mmTolerance<1”) and the adjoint source is limited to a particular material, then the amount of adjoint source in a mesh voxel will be weighted by the material amount in that voxel.

 In SCALE/MAVRIC, Denovo is called as a fixed-source S\ :sub:`N` solver